 If you've never had an icebox cake, you're in for a treat!
 This strawberry cream cheese icebox cake will satisfy all your dessert cravings without turning on your oven.
 It tastes like frozen strawberry cheesecake!

 An icebox cake is a classic no-bake dessert that became popular in the 1920s' and 1930s'.
-The icebox (an early version of the refrigerator) was becoming a common household appliance and people were looking for ways to integrate it into their lives.
+The icebox (an early version of the refrigerator) was becoming a common household appliance.
 Recipes for icebox cakes were printed on the back of Nabisco chocolate wafer boxes and began to gain popularity.

-If you love strawberry desserts, try these strawberry prosecco cupcakes, strawberry vanilla cake, and fresh strawberry mousse next!
+For more strawberry recipes, try strawberry white chocolate cheesecake, strawberry almond cake, strawberry prosecco cupcakes, strawberry vanilla cake, and fresh strawberry mousse!

 Jump to: